History of Belsay

 When Sir Charles died, aged 88, in 1867, he was succeeded by his grandson Arthur, who in 1876 changed his surname back from Monck to Middleton.
 Sir Arthur respected the spirit of the changes to Belsay made by his grandfather, but added embellishments of his own across the estate.

 Sir Charles had demolished parts of the castle complex after moving his family into the new hall, creating a picturesque eyecatcher and smaller residence for the estate steward.
 Sir Arthur rebuilt the attached 1614 manor house to provide additional staff accommodation.
-He also employed architect Charles Ferguson to reroof and restore the pele tower to its medieval form, reflecting his deep interest in the history of the Middleton family.
+He also employed the architect Charles Ferguson to reroof and restore the pele tower to its medieval form, reflecting his deep interest in the history of the Middleton family.

 At the hall Sir Arthur made fewer changes.
 In the early 20th century he remodelled the reception rooms to either side of the library, created new kitchens in place of the housekeeper’s room and a suite of new servants’ rooms on the mezzanine floor above.
 Improvements were also made to the plumbing and drainage.

 Sir Arthur’s interventions in the gardens were greater, though he respected his grandfather’s picturesque vision.
 As a true plantsman, he made full use of the many new species being introduced into England during the late 19th century.
 In the valley below the terraces he planted masses of red, purple and white rhododendrons to create the rhododendron garden.
-He also added the winter garden with lawns for croquet and tennis, the yew garden and magnolia terrace to add greater colour and variety to the formal gardens by the house.
+He also added the winter garden with lawns for croquet and tennis, and the yew garden and magnolia terrace to add greater colour and variety to the formal gardens by the house.
 The quarry garden was extended too and the planting diversified with more colourful and exotic species.

 Belsay in the 20th century